umassos/CarbonEdge/README.md

 carbonedge_tier2_electricity_maps_auth_token: <AUTH_TOKEN>
 ```

-To deploy, run the provided Ansible script as follows,
+To deploy, modify the Ansible deployment script with your system's configuration (username, IP), and run the provided Ansible script as follows,
 ```
 ansible-playbook deploy-tier2/deploy.yml -KJ
 ```